greghorne/TFD/README.md

 Notes/Comments:

 * I do not have information on how/when the json file is updated on the server.
 The webpage is polling the server every minute and is displaying the latest incident as a flashing icon and all other prior incidents onto the map.
+It seems like a given json file from the server has incidents up to 24 hours prior.

-* I have added code for using indexedDB that is currently keeping all incidents and is updated when a new json files is retrieved.
+* I have added code for using IndexedDB that is currently keeping all incidents and is updated when a new json files is retrieved.
 Currrently the DB is not being used for any purpose.
 Maybe an additional feature later when I think of something.
+JsStore might be a good library to use for interacting with IndexedDB.